KyleReto/Alternate-Universe/README.md

 # Alternate-Universe
 A set of Python applications that allow the user to generate text outputs based on the chat log of a discord server using GPT-2.
 You'll need a discord bot and key of your own, check out https://discord.com/developers/applications for more info.
-1. Set up your virtual environment:
+1. Set up your virtual environment in Powershell:
   a. `python -m venv .venv`
   b. `pip install -r .\requirements.txt`
+  Note: These instructions assuming you're using a Windows computer with Python 3.9.
+The instructions may not apply for other OSs or Python versions.
 2. Configure .the environment variables
   a.
 Rename the `.env_template` file to `.env`
   b.
 Replace the variables inside according to the text.
 Make sure to delete the `{` and `}` characters.